elemental-lf/docker-unoconv/README.md

           optional and the respective height or width of the original document is retained.
 The behaviour is different when `scale_height` or `scale_width` are `True`.

         * `scale_height` and `scale_width` activate automatic aspect ratio preserving scaling of the image.

-When scaling the height `pixel_width` must be specified.
-When scaling the width `pixel_height` needs to be set.
+          * If scaling the height `pixel_width` must be specified.The height is then calculated automatically based on this and the passed value for it `pixel_height` is ignored.

-          The other respective dimension is automatically calculated based on this and the passed value for it (`pixel_width` or `pixel_height`) is ignored.
-When `logical_width` or `logical_height` are also set, they are scaled appropriately. `scale_width` and `scale_height` cannot both be set at the same time.
+          * If scaling the width `pixel_height` needs to be set.
+The width is then calculated automatically based on this and the passed value for it `pixel_width` is ignored.

+          * If both `scale_width` and `scale_height` are set the image is scaled in such a way that it fits into the bonding box given by `pixel_height` and `pixel_width` while preserving the aspect ratio.

+          * If `logical_width` or `logical_height` are also set, they are scaled appropriately.

-          When one of the scaling options is active the image is rendered two times: once to determine the dimensions of the original document and a second time with the calculated dimensions applied.
+          * If one of the scaling options is active the image is rendered two times: once to determine the dimensions of the original document and a second time with the calculated dimensions applied.

         * `quality` determines the quality of the resulting JPEG image by tuning the compression algorithm.
 Valid